 7. Check regularly that the oil is returning.
 Raise the seat, unscrew the oil filler cap, and run the engine.
 There's a small pipe just visible at the top

 9. Gears should change cleanly and click into place.
-You might get a first gear clonk.
+You might occasionally get a first gear clonk.
 But beyond that, the gear changes should be fairly slick.
+They should slip into neutral when stationary.
+But naturally, they prefer to find neutral on the move at walking speed.

 10. Clutches are fairly heavy, but should bite smoothly and progressively.